truonggau/sui-tutorial/sui_coin_demo/ebs_coin.md

 ![Publish Output](https://github.com/truonggau/sui-tutorial/assets/87189382/a6a3aee1-ca0e-4ece-b2b8-19cd942a3b3a)

-The two immutable objects created are respectively the package itself and the `CoinMetadata` object of `Managed Coin`.
-And the owned object passed to the transaction sender is the `TreasuryCap` object of `Managed Coin`.
+The two immutable objects created are respectively the package itself and the `CoinMetadata` object of `EBS Coin`.
+And the owned object passed to the transaction sender is the `TreasuryCap` object of `EBS Coin`.

 Export the object IDs of the package object and the `TreasuryCap` object to environmental variables: